-Child Custody and Support
+Child Custody, Visitation and Support

 Division of Assets and Debts

 Marital property is property owned by a married couple.
 This includes all the income earned throughout the duration of the marriage and everything acquired with those earnings.
-As such, unless the creditor’s intent is to have repayment accrue from one spouse’s separate property, all debts incurred during the marriage by either spouse which typically benefit the marriage are known as marital property debts.
+As such, unless a creditor’s intent is to have repayment accrue from one spouse’s separate property, all debts incurred during the marriage by either spouse which typically benefit the marriage are known as marital property debts.

 Separate property is property owned by one spouse and not the other.
 This may be property acquired prior to or during the marriage.
 This includes, but is not limited to gifts and inheritances given only to that spouse, property acquired by one spouse with the intention to be kept separate from the marriage and that was not to be used to benefit the marriage, earnings from a business owned by one spouse that is kept separate from the marriage, and awards of litigation damages for personal pain and suffering.
 However, separate property may become community property whenever it is commingled with marital property during the marriage.